syncfusion-content/angular-api-docs/api/angular/ejScroller.md

             user's interaction with it.
 The model consists of application data, business rules, logic, and functions.
 A view can be any output representation of data, such as a chart or a diagram.
 Multiple views of the same data are possible, such as a bar chart for management and a tabular view for accountants.
-The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusability and n addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.
+The controller mediates input, converting it to commands for the model or view.The central ideas behind MVC are code reusable and n addition to dividing the application into three kinds of components, the MVC design defines the interactions between them.
         </div>
     </div>